Buttys/YGOCore/README.md

 ## Supported Features ##

-Single, Match and Tag duelling modes.
+* Single, Match and Tag dueling modes.
-Joining games in progress.
+* Joining games in progress.
-Semi-automatic match making system.
+* Semi-automatic match making system.
-Duel setting customization.
+* Duel setting customization.

 ## How to use ##